jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Hellfire X-03 Power Armor

 **Change List:**
-* Injects a Hellfire X-03 power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a Hellfire X-03 power armor set for Legendary Gunners into Power Armor to the People
 * Adds the legendary effects to the naming rules for Hellfire X-03 Power Armor
-* Injects Hellfire X-03 Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Hellfire X-03 Power Armor into the legendary drop lists in Power Armor to the People
+* Injects rusty Hellfire X-03 pieces into the rare raider mixed power armor set lists
 * Adds combinations for Linings C-F to every piece of the X-03 power armor

 ### Power Armor to the People - Hellfire X-03 - SAR.esp